-Threaded Micro Braids Are Everywhere; Here's Everything You Need to Know About the Style
+Micro Braids Are Everywhere — Here's What to Know About the Style

-Whether you loved or hated the original version, you can't deny that micro braids, specifically threaded micro braids, have gained popularity among celebrities this year (hi, Mimi Keene and Halle Bailey).
-Worn on either side of a middle part or all over the head, the protective hairstyle is insanely versatile, so who could really blame them?
-Plus, because the braids are so thin, you can treat and style your hair as you normally would if it weren't braided.
+Typically worn on either side of a middle part or all over the head, the protective style is insanely versatile, so no one would really blame you for wanting to try your hand at the nostalgic look today.
+Plus, because the braids are so thin, you can treat and style your hair as you normally would if it weren't braided — a win-win.

 To find out what hair type works well with micro braids, how to maintain the style, and everything in between, POPSUGAR spoke to hairstylists who specialize in natural hair and braids.
 Read on for their expert insight.